New York

 • A copy of a current utility bill, bank statement, government check, paycheck or other government document that shows the name and address of the voter.

-If the first-time voter who has not provided their social security number or New York State DMV number on their voter registration form does not have identification, the voter can vote by affidavit (provisional) ballot.
+If a first-time voter who has not provided their New York State DMV number or the last four digits of their social security number on their voter registration form does not produce one of the above forms of identification, the voter can vote by affidavit (provisional) ballot at their polling place.

 If You Have Moved Within New York

-Voters who have moved within New York should submit a change of address form to the board of elections at least twenty days before Election Day.
+Voters who have moved within New York should submit a new voter registration form with their new address to the board of elections at least 15 days before Election Day.
 Voters who miss this deadline can still vote, see below.

 Moving Within the Same County